binaryphile/www.minimak.org/pages/learning.md

 it's a good bet that it will take a good 4-6 months before you are typing as fast in Minimak as you normally do.

-The recommended way to learn Minimak is to start with [Portable Key Layout] (download#pkl).
+The recommended way to learn Minimak is to start with [Portable Key Layout](download#pkl).
 Download and unzip it, then run `pkl.exe`.

 Half Minimak
 ============